 Jon W. Salveson has served as a Director of CryoLife since May 2012.
-Mr. Salveson is the Vice Chairman, Investment Banking and Chairman of the Healthcare Investment Banking Group at Piper Jaffray Companies (NYSE: PJC).
-He joined Piper Jaffray in 1993 as an associate, was elected Managing Director in 1999, and was named the Group Head of Piper Jaffray’s international healthcare investment banking group in 2001.
+Mr. Salveson is the Vice Chairman, Investment Banking and Chairman of the Healthcare Investment Banking Group at Piper Sandler Companies (NYSE: PIPR), formerly known as Piper Jaffary Companies.
+He joined Piper Jaffray in 1993 as an associate, was elected Managing Director in 1999, and was named the Group Head of Piper Jaffary international healthcare investment banking group in 2001.
 Mr. Salveson was appointed Global Head of Investment Banking and a member of the Executive Committee of Piper Jaffray in 2004, and has served in his present position as Vice Chairman, Investment Banking since July 2010.
-Mr. Salveson also serves on the Board of Sunshine Heart, Inc. (NASDAQ: SSH).
+Mr. Salveson also serves on the Board of CHF Solutions (NASDAQ: CHFS).
 Mr. Salveson received his undergraduate degree from St. Olaf College and an M.M.M. in finance from the Kellogg Graduate School of Management at Northwestern University.

 Marna P. Borgstrom